 Me: “Thank you.
 But just a little bit. :)”

-They were also impressed, and even incredulous, at how much progress I’d made in so short a time.
+They were also impressed, and even incredulous, at how much progress I’d made in such a short time.
 They would ask how I learned Thai, and how long I’d been in the country, and acted shocked when I said I just used some apps on my phone and started learning a couple weeks ago (give or take, depending on when I met them).

 One lady I spoke with towards the end of my trip insisted she didn’t believe I’d only been learning Thai for three weeks.

-In a rather extreme example, a couple bilingual guys I met said their initial impression, when I first started talking to them, was was that I’d lived in Thailand for 5 or 10 years.
-Pretty crazy.
+A couple bilingual guys I met said their initial impression, when I first started talking to them, was that I’d lived in Thailand for 5 or 10 years.
+Pretty crazy!

 So while it was fun to get such a positive reaction from the Thai people, I probably shouldn’t let it go to my head. 🙂

-Furthermore, while I became proficient with a very limited vocabulary, inevitably any conversation would quickly veer into unfamiliar territory unless I was carefully directing it.
+Furthermore, with my very limited vocabulary it was just a matter of time before any conversation veered off into unfamiliar territory — unless I was carefully directing it.
 When this happened I would typically say (in Thai), “I don’t understand”, with a chuckle, and then try to get more creative with the words I already knew to get a point across.